bwangsta/weather-app/README.md

 # Weather App
 This project was completed for The Odin Project Javascript Weather App Project.
 The purpose of this project was to create a weather application that can receive data from the Openweather API.
+I decided to switch to Open Meteo API due to lack of data in the free version for the Openweather API.

 ## Built With
 - Javascript